Research Decoded/C. A. R. Hoare (1969)

 P{Q}R\displaystyle P \{Q\} R

 This system defines a precondition PP that must be true before a program command QQ is executed, and a postcondition RR that is guaranteed to be true after the command completes.
 The technical mechanism of the Hoare Triple allows for the decomposition of a complex program into a series of smaller, logically verifiable steps.
 It proved that the correctness of a system is not a property to be tested for, but a property to be constructed through rigorous, mathematical assertions about the state of the machine.
+This formalism shifted the goal from "debugging" to "proving," treating code as a mathematical object whose properties can be determined with absolute certainty.

-The Logic of Program Correctness
+The Logic of Program Specifications

 Dive Deeper